MicrosoftEdge/MSEdgeExplainers/LocalFolder/explainer.md

 1. A malicious party could attempt to gain access to files outside of the boundary of the `LocalFolder` directory.

-1. A malicious party could create executable files on the file system.
+1. A malicious party could create executable files on a user-visible part of the file system without requiring the user to provide input through a file picker UI.

 1. Third party scripts could read data in `LocalFolder` even though the app developer is not aware of this feature.